Thanksgiving Foods Your Dog Can and Can’t Eat

 • Alcohol: Alcohol and animals don’t mix.
 Depending on the size of the dog, even small amounts can result in alcohol toxicity with symptoms that can include drooling, lethargy, weakness, and collapse.
 If you know that your dog has ingested anything with an alcohol content (even mouthwash!) or is showing any signs of alcohol toxicity, contact a vet immediately.

-• Chocolate: You’ve probably heard this before, but it bears repeating—Do not feed your dog chocolate.
+• Chocolate: You’ve probably heard this before, but it bears repeating—do not feed your dog chocolate.
 It’s highly toxic (especially the darker varieties) and can cause nausea, diarrhea, abnormal heart rate, seizure, and muscle tremors, among other symptoms.
 In rare cases, death can occur.

 • Coffee and tea: You might live for your morning cup of coffee, but dogs are much more sensitive to caffeine’s effects.
 While a little slurp of coffee or tea likely won’t cause any issues (especially in midsize or larger breeds), contact the vet if larger amounts of coffee grounds, beans, or tea bags have been consumed.